bruderstein/PythonScript/docs/source/intro.rst

 To put text back to Scintilla (so editor.something()), use .encode('utf8') from a unicode string.

 For example::
+	# -*- coding: utf-8 -*-

 	# define a unicode variable
 	someUnicodeString = u'This häs fünny ünicode chäractêrs in it'

-	# append the text to the current buffer - assuming the current buffer is set to utf8
+	# add the string to the current buffer at current position - assuming the current buffer is set to utf8
 	editor.addText(someUnicodeString.encode('utf8'))

 	# grab the first line